 2. Data processing in connection with the Project A Knowledge Conference

-2.1 Application and Registration.
-To apply and register for the Project A Knowledge Conference, we collect various personal data.
-Usually, these are title, surname, first name, position, company and seniority level, functional area as well as contact data (e.g. e-mail address, LinkedIn profile).
+2.1 Registration.
+To register for the Project A Knowledge Conference, we collect various personal data.
+Usually these are title, title, surname, first name, position, company and seniority, functional area as well as contact data (e.g. e-mail address, LinkedIn profile).
 This data is referred to in the following as "participant data".
-We collect the participant data as part of the application process.
+We collect the participant data as part of the registration process.
 Mandatory data are marked as such.
-We use your participant data to plan and organize the event (e.g. to the expected number of participants), invite you and to contact you in the course of communication if necessary.
+We use your participant data in order to plan and organize the event (e.g. with regard to the expected number of participants) and to contact you in the course of communication if necessary.
 The legal basis for this data processing is Art.
 6 para.
 1 lit. b DSGVO.
-We also collect information regarding your interest in networking at the Project A Knowledge Conference to understand what participants will expect from this year’s Project A Knowledge Conference, improve the overall efficiency and experience of networking at the event and allow interested parties (us or sponsors of the event) to contact interested participants.
 You may also have the option of providing further information when registering (e.g. details of interests and wishes with which you can provide us with further details on your planned participation of the event).
 These data are summarised below as "voluntary data".
-We would like to meet your needs about your participation in the Project A Knowledge Conference as best as possible and adapt our event optimally to the interests of the participants.
+We would like to meet your needs with regard to your personal participation in the Project A Knowledge Conference as best as possible and adapt our event optimally to the interests of the participants.
 The legal basis for this data processing is Art.
 6 para.
 1 lit. f GDPR, based on our common interest in an event that is as closely related as possible to the interests of the participants.
-We store the above-mentioned data in our contact database for future contact maintenance (see also Section 2.6 and 2.7) in connection with your existing data, if applicable.
+We store the participant data and, if applicable, the voluntary data in our contact database for future contact maintenance (see also Section 2.5) in connection with your existing data, if applicable.

 The confirmed sponsors that will get access to the attendee list are:

-Run the World handles data processing of registrations and cancellations for the event, administration of participant accounts, and the technical operation of the Run the World platform and our event on the platform as well as the communications-related platform functions.
-They collect the technical data regarding your use of the platform and the visit of our event and use this data for the creation of statistics and data analytics.
-We will receive reports and statistics based on this data for the purposes mentioned above.
-You can address any privacy requests regarding data processing in connection with Run the World either at us or contact Run the World directly (e.g. by e-mail to email@example.com).
-If you wish to exercise your rights concerning data privacy regarding the processing in connection with the platform, the easiest way to do so is to contact Run the World directly (e.g. by e-mail to the aforementioned email address).
+Run the World is solely responsible for processing of data privacy requests.
+If you wish to exercise your rights with respect to data privacy, the easiest way to do so is to contact Run the World directly (e.g. by email to email@example.com).
 Run the World knows the technical details of how their platform collects and processes data as well as the business reasons behind how the data is processed.
 Consequently, they can implement the appropriate measures in response to any requests (i.e. for more information about personal data or to delete data).

-We are also happy to support you in asserting your rights to the best of our ability and will forward your inquiries to Run the World as far as our technology partner could or should handle or answer them.
-For all questions concerning the data processing by Project A (e.g. our communication with us, networking, sponsors, or other requests) you are always welcome to contact us anyway.
-You can contact us at any time at firstname.lastname@example.org.
+We are also happy to support you in asserting your rights to the best of our ability and will forward your enquiries to Run the World.
+You can contact us for this at any time at firstname.lastname@example.org.

 3. Passing on data